The Saddle Stitch Binding method is the second most common method used in commercial bookbinding.

 9. Your thread should now be along the outer side of your book.
 Tie a knot this way:

 10. Bring your needle to the inner side of the book via the hole you started from, pulling the knot that you have just created in too.

 11.End with the thread on the inside of the book.
 Tie a double knot:

 IV.
 Completing Your Book

-Once done with the sewing, you should have a stack of paper that is bound together in the middle by a thread.
-To complete your book,
+Once you’re done with the sewing, you should have a stack of paper that is bound together in the middle by a thread.

 1. Start folding your book along the thread

-2. Trim off the flipping side of the book if you want a straight edge on all sides of your book
+2. Trim off the outer edges of the book, if you want a straight edge on all sides of your book